MausTec/edge-o-matic-3000/README.md

 Your support helps a small business grow into something neat, and ensures future devices like this can continue to be produced.

+The User Guide for the hardware can be downloaded at [doc/Edge-o-Matic_UserGuide.docx](doc/Edge-o-Matic_UserGuide.docx).

 ### ESP32 Pinout

 If you want to breadboard this project, I've included the pinout from the ESP32 below.
 Please reference the original